-$[\]cdot$ Urban schools not serving a high school population with enrollment under 500 students Urban high schools with enrollment under 1000 areas, these are also the regions with higher concentrations of existing SBHCs.
+Urban schools not serving a high school population with enrollment under 500 students areas, these are also the regions with higher concentrations of existing SBHCs.
 Fresno and San Bernardino jump out as regions with large amounts of need, as does Riverside.